How to Write a Good Plot: The Four Cs

 Curiosity

 A plot makes the reader curious.
 Perhaps the characters are venturing to challenging places.
 Or something is unstable in their lives.
 We often hear the term ‘promise of the premise’, or the promise to the reader.
 This is it: early in the story, there is something that tweaks the reader’s curiosity.
 They want to know what happens next.
-Then, the characters get into more trouble, encounter many twists and turnsall of which keep the reader curious.
+Then, the characters get into more trouble, and encounter many twists and turnsall of which keep the reader curious.

 Crescendo